hugeandbulk/Infinity/ePay/bot/readme.txt

 - if you deleting the account, it will throw in to (bin) directory.
 - database management
 - re registrations
-- in paymenting through upi
+- paymenting through upi
+- e-marketing
+- message to user

+by Prabhat Kumar.